Intilery/intilery.github.io/docs/sdk/android-quickmd.md

 ---
-id: ios-quickstart
+id: android-quickstart
-title: Quickstart iOS
+title: Quickstart android
-sidebar_label: iOS Quickstart tutorial
+sidebar_label: android Quickstart tutorial
 ---

 This tutorial gets you started sending data from your iOS app to Intilery.